-2.5 The schedule of payments for services or goods should comply with any arrangements contracted as a result of procurement or other purchasing; however, this should be arranged to maximise the positive management of cash flow.

-- 2.6 Shetland UHI such seek to make best use of discounts for advance payments etc but to ensure at all times that services and goods of the required quality and quantity have been received when payments are made. - 2.7 Shetland UHI will ensure that micro- or small businesses and sole traders are not disadvantaged by Shetland UHI's payment arrangements.
+- 3.6 The schedule of payments for services or goods should comply with any arrangements contracted because of procurement or other purchasing; however, this should be arranged to maximise the positive management of cash flow. - 3.7 Shetland UHI such seek to make best use of discounts for advance payments etc but to always ensure that services, and goods of the required quality and quantity have been received when payments are made. - 3.7 Shetland UHI will ensure that micro- or small businesses and sole traders are not disadvantaged by Shetland UHI's payment arrangements.

-Senior Staff The Senior Finance Officer will ensure: Adherence to debt policy and management of creditors and debtors Staff Appropriate communication of Shetland UHI payment and debt po to customers and suppliers and adherence to the policy.
+Senior Staff The Senior Finance Officer will ensure: Adherence to debt policy and management of creditors and debtors Staff Appropriate communication of Shetland UHI payment and debt policy to customers and suppliers and adherence to the policy.